margaretmf/margaretmf.github.io/teaching.md

 ## The Witch of Blackbird Pond by Elizabeth George Speare ##
 ### Who? ###
-* the brigantine Dolphin
-* Nathanial Eaton, Nat
+* The Brigantine Dolphin and Nathaniel Eaton, Nat.

 ### Where? ###
-* leaving open sea, sailing birskly, across the Sound and the Connecticut River, Saybrook harbor
+* They leave open sea, sail briskly across the Sound and the Connecticut River, Saybrook Harbor.
+They work in the Connecticut Colony.
-* Connecticut Colony

 ### What? ###
-* catching "the first sight of land"
-* "she found this first glimpse of America"
-* "this is the port of Saybrook"
-* "Home to us Eatons.
-There's my father's shipyard; just beyond the dock."
-* "ride to shore with you", "but there is America"
-* "readied their oars"
-* 43 mile voyage from Saybrook to Wethersfield, Dolphin

-### When? ###
-* mid-April 1687
+* They catch "the first sight of land" where "she found this first glimpse of America".
+"This is the port of Saybrook", "home to Eatons", where the "shipyard" is "just beyond the dock."
+They "ride to shore with each other", "but there is America" and they "ready their oars".
+43 mile voyage from Saybrook to Wethersfield, Dolphin.
+This all happened in Mid-April 1687.

 ### Color ###
-* black // line
-* gray // harbor
-* turquoise // bay
-* wind-reddened // cheeks
-* tangled // brown // curls
-* blue // eyes
-* wide-brimmed // black // hat
-* brown // forest
-* gray, silk-clad // figure
-* green // palms
-* warm turquoise // ocean
-* white // beaches
-* soft pink // skin
-* blue-veined // hands
-* brilliant blue // sky
-* clear // white // skin
-* blue // eyes
-* dark // fringe
-* peacock // blue gown
-* pink // cheeks
-* blue // wool
-* black // flies
-* white // sepulcher
-* cinnamon // broadcloth coat
-* fluffy // white kernels
-* pale // cheeks
-* white // oak
-* gray // wool
-* gray // figure
-* black // covers
+* black // line, gray // harbor, turquoise // bay, wind-reddened // cheeks, tangled brown // curls, blue // eyes, wide-brimmed, black // hat, brown // forest, gray, silk-clad // figure, green // palms, warm turquoise // ocean, white // beaches, soft pink // skin, blue-veined // hands, brilliant blue // sky, clear // white // skin, blue // eyes, dark // fringe, peacock // blue gown, pink // cheeks, blue // wool, black // flies, white // sepulcher, cinnamon // broadcloth coat, fluffy // white kernels, pale // cheeks, white // oak, gray // wool, gray // figure, black // covers

 ### Adjectives ###
-* long // voyage
-* dozen // words
-* sun-bleached // head
+* long // voyage, dozen // words, sun-bleached // head
 * disheartening // contrast
 * earthen // wall
 * unimpressive// shacks